giusepe/giusepe.github.io/_posts/2019-08-02-using-fastlane-with-ms-devops-and-xamarin.markdown

           ArtifactName: 'iOS IPA'
 ```

-The only two differences here from the traditional build without fastlane are:
+The only two differences here from the traditional build without Fastlane are:

 1) The script task where we set 2 environment variables and call fastlane.sh.
 It's important to mention that while `$(System.AccessToken)` is a DevOps variable and you don't need to set any value before using, `$(match.password)` is a user-defined secret variable and it's where you will put your match encryption key.